david-yu/leroy-jenkins/README.md

 DockerMac:leroy-jenkins $
 ```

-Visit http://jenkins.domain.com to pull up Jenkin's first login, you can access the initialpassword file directly from the nfs server.
+Visit http://jenkins.domain.com to pull up Jenkin's first login, you can access the initialAdminPassword file directly from the nfs server share.
+Login with this account, install the common plugins and you should be presented with the configuration page.
+Don't forget to go back and update your admin password.

 ```
 root@nfsserver:~# cat /nfs/jenkins_home/secrets/initialAdminPassword